I write this based on my experiences as a piano teacher years ago, and success working with piano students and families that were over-scheduled.

 This child, cannot just explore one hobby class at a time, until one of them fits…..he/she has to do them all – from age 5 onwards.

 This child may grow to be an eight year old, who has difficulty answering a question, if it differs from what he is thinking about.
-A Teenager who often does not listen to what is being asked.
-And adult who memorises very quickly and has a lot to unlearn before she can learn to reason and think.
+A teenager who often does not listen to what is being asked.
+And adult who has a lot to unlearn before she can learn to reason and think.

 This Indian child might even be studying in a school system that encourages rote learning.
 And where teachers have too many students and sometimes, insufficient education in teaching, to focus on teaching children to think and reason.

-I can see what’s happening, because I’m sometimes struggling to help children learn.
+I can see what’s happening, because I’m often planning lessons to help children learn how to think and learn.
 I talk to parents, and find that they’re quite comfortable with their child’s hectic schedule, until things start to go wrong.